infomark-org/infomark-docs/docs/content/guides/administrator.md

 ### Directories

 We use several directories to store uploads, generated files or common files like a privacy statement.
 The default values will work if the paths exist.
 We made these paths configurable as these files require different backup strategies.
-We suggest to estimate beforehand the required space.
+We suggest estimating beforehand the required space.
 From our experience 1000 submissions are equal to 20MB.
 You can limit the size of each submission file in the server settings using the key `max_request_submission_bytes`.

 ### Server-Settings